anandu06dev/ng4StarterKit/README.md

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/Up_Down_Flow.PNG)

-After mapping the query output to the domain model, we are able to create arbitrary view models out of the domain model.
+After mapping the query output to the domain model, we are able to build arbitrary view models out of the domain model.
-A domain model object should not be presented in the view layer or sent via message-passing queues (DTO).
+An domain model object should not be presented in the view layer or sent via message-passing queues (DTO).
 The domain model focuses on invariants and use cases rather than view layer concerns.
-The adapter or assembler pattern allows two incompatible models to work together and can be implemented in the UI controller or an application service.
+The adapter or assembler pattern enables two incompatible models to work together and can be implemented in the UI controller or an application service.

 **» CQRS in Angular**<br/>

-Promoting CQRS and the persistence layer in the frontend by using the HTML5 IndexedDB object store, means a distinction between the read side and the write side into separate models within a bounded context, interrogating with an adapted database transaction system.
+Promoting CQRS and data persistence in the frontend by using the HTML5 IndexedDB object store means a distinction between the read side and the write side into separate models within a bounded context and interrogating with an adapted database transaction system.
 A simplified meta model of a widespread CQRS architecture serves as the basis:

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/CQRS.PNG)

 In any case, the first question asked in recognition of this should be: do we need CQRS in the frontend design system?
 The complicated part and difficult undertaking in this type of frontend architecture is the read side.
-Based on this, we are facing the following limitations with regards to Angular:
+Based on these criteria, we are facing the following limitations with regards to Angular:

 - Events: No database events are supported by the HTML5 IndexedDB.
 - Reactivity: No reactive state management on the read side possible with the HTML5 IndexedDB.
 - Consistency: Only one database transaction scope within the web browser.
-- Round trips: No HTTP request cycles upon user events (Query Command). <br/>
+- Round trips: No HTTP request cycles upon user events (Queries). <br/>

-@TODO [text]
+The default change detection mechanism in Angular allows us to be reactive on state changes.
+Not every time we need to deal with reactive state management and can hit the data source from the view layer directly.
+However, if we need to keep shared state in sync in the view layer, we could add a custom event system.
+Unfortunately, the HTML5 IndexedDB is not able to provide us a notification system on state changes to counteract this specific view layer problem.

-**»  Creating Read Models from Write Models**<br/>
+**»  Creating Read Models out of Write Models**<br/>

+Aggregate entities can provide the data for read model objects.
+Adding factory methods to return read models, or even a separate read model repository ... @TODO [text]

 ![alt text](https://raw.githubusercontent.com/bilgino/ng4StarterKit/master/src/assets/images/VMPRO.PNG)

-Aggregates can provide the basis for read model objects in multiple ways.
-The aggregate may have own factory methods that returns read models based on the aggregates state, or a separate read model repository provides an read model collection, where the aggregate is used as the source.
+Let's have a look at an example of how to provide read models from a write model:

 ```
 class Order {